inreachventures/funding.inreachventures.com/README.md

 ## Deploy

 Push to GitHub.
 Netlify handles the rest.
 Changes to `development` deploy to the aptly named [development](https://development.funding.inreachventures.com) sub domain.
+The development deployment points at the development API and database.